varigence/docs/bimlflex/user-guide/server-installation.md

 The Varigence BimlFlex custom SSIS Components are open source and available for download from the [Varigence BimlCatalog GitHub repository](https://github.com/varigence/Bimlcatalog)

-Varigence provides a Xcopy installer for the components suitable for deployments to servers.
+Varigence provides a batch file installer for the components suitable for deployments to servers.
 The installer is packaged in SQL server version-dependent zip.

 Direct download links: